 One, it is older - Ephesus is older than most of the ruins you see.
-The Ephesus everybody visits was founded in 4th.century B.C., but the first city-it is believed there has been at least 5 cities- dates back to 10th century B.C.
+The Ephesus everybody visited was founded in 4th.century B.C., but the first city-it is believed there have been at least 5 cities- dating back to the 10th century B.C.
 Half a mile away from the ruins of Ephesus, in Cukurhoyuk, which is a mound, archaeologists unearthed artifacts dating back to 6200 B.C.

 Two, it lasted longer.
-Even if we only focus on the city visited by the tourists today, I cant help being amazed by the fact that it existed between 4th century B.C and 15th century A.D. despite all the eathquakes, wars, deseases, fires it had to endure.
+Even if we only focus on the city visited by tourists today, I can't help being amazed by the fact that it existed between the 4th century B.C and 15th century A.D. despite all the earthquakes, wars, diseases, and fires it had to endure.

 Three, it played a more important role in world history.
-Ephesus served as the capital city of Asia Minora neokros at least twice, was visited by Aleander the great, Julius Caesar, Mark Anthony and Cleopatra, became a home to St Paul, St John and Virgin Mary.
-It was so wealthy that the temple of Artemis - one of the 7 wonders of the ancient world-, the third biggest library Celsus Library, the second biggest gymnasium of the ancient world, the largest theater of Asia Minor were all built there.
+Ephesus served as the capital city of Asia Minora neokros at least twice, was visited by Alexander the Great, Julius Caesar, Mark Anthony, and Cleopatra, and became home to St Paul, St John, and Virgin Mary.
+It was so wealthy that the temple of Artemis - one of the 7 wonders of the ancient world-, the third biggest library Celsus Library, the second biggest gymnasium of the ancient world, and the largest theater of Asia Minor were all built there.

 Six, better ruins.
 When you walk along the marble streets of Ephesus, it feels like you hve travelled back in time.
 It is not bits of ruins here and there, most of the city center has been ezxcavated and re-erected.
 You get to see most of the state and social buildings and thanks to the hard work of the Austrian team now you are able to see the interior of the houses of the wealthiest citizens of Ephesus.